Table of Content

 The idea here is to invest in stocks of those companies that have a high demand for their products, stable business and most of all, offer regular dividends to their shareholders.
 Furthermore, they invest in numerous companies that offer dividends to create a regular source of income while creating a future fund based on the price appreciation of the stocks.

-When you buy the shares of a company, you become the shareholder and the owner based on the number of shares you hold.
-As a shareholder, you are entitled to a portion of the profits of the company if the company decides to distribute them to the shareholders.
-The dividend is that distribution of the company’s profits to the common shareholders.
-Cash dividends are the most common type of dividend where you receive the amount directly into your trading account.
-The amount is entirely based on the number of shares you hold.
+When you buy the shares of a firm, you essentially become the owner.
+It depends on the number of shares you own.
+As a shareholder, you will receive a portion of the profits of the company if the organisation decides to divide them among the shareholders.
+Cash dividends are the most common type.
+Here you receive the amount directly into your trading account.

 The ex-dividend date determines which shareholders will receive the announced dividend of the company on that specific date.
 It is the day when the stock of the company goes ex-dividend, meaning the stock from that day does not carry the value associated with its next dividend payment.